amcntr/CMS-Pixel-Encoder/README.md

 ### Setup

+Runs on CMSSW_10_1_1.
+Untested on other versions of CMSSW.

 To compile the programs run ```compile.sh``` or ```bash compile.sh```

 This will compile all the required code and setup a link to the proper config files.